CityofToronto/bdit_flashcrow/scripts/dev/README.md

 Our application config files are left out of source control to avoid exposing secrets (e.g. session cookie keys, database credentials, etc.).

 First, create a file at `lib\config.js`, and generate your own passwords as needed.
-A minimal config file is as follows:
+A minimal config file is as follows -- replace the three `TODO` items in here with your own info:

 ```js
 const path = require('path');